cboulanger/zotero-sync-bookends/README.md

 ## Issues

- - Make sure not to modify a library on zotero.org during the initial synchronization of large libraries, since synchronization will abort with a "last-modified-version changed ... retry later" error
+ - Make sure not to modify a library on zotero.org during the initial synchronization of large libraries, since otherwise synchronization will abort with a "last-modified-version changed ... retry later" error.
+ - The implementation stores sync metadata such as the Zotero library version in the Bookends group names.
+This isn't a very robust solution but since there is no other place in Bookends for this kind of data, the best one I could come up with.

 ## Testing